-Contact one of the College's four Title IX Coordinators with any questions about Title IX at Augustana College, or to file a complaint of sex discrimination.
-The college's Chief Title IX Coordinator is Laura Ford (Director of Human Resources), who can be reached at 309-794-7452 or at firstname.lastname@example.org.
-While Ford is the Chief Title IX Coordinator, all of the following individuals serve as Title IX Coordinators for the college and may be contacted with questions, or receive complaints, as outlined below:
+Contact one of the college's Title IX coordinators with any questions about Title IX at Augustana College, or to file a complaint of sex discrimination.
+All of the following individuals serve as Title IX coordinators for the college and may be contacted with questions, or receive complaints, as outlined below.

-As Chief Title IX Coordinator, Human Resources Director Laura Ford is responsible for enforcement of Title IX at the College.
-Laura can receive complaints from any individual regarding Title IX.
-Laura and her Human Resources staff will handle complaints of staff and administrative employee violations of Title IX, and will be responsible for ensuring all members of the community receive information regarding the College's prohibition of sex discrimination, the process for addressing concerns of sex discrimination, and education regarding the forms of sex discrimination.
+Jennie Hemingway is responsible for enforcement of Title IX at the College.
+She can receive complaints from any individual regarding Title IX.
+She is responsible for outreach and education regarding the College's prohibition of sex discrimination, the process for addressing concerns of sex discrimination, and the forms of sex discrimination.

-As a Deputy Title IX Coordinator, Chris Beyer is primarily responsible for organizing student training required under Title IX and receiving complaints related to student violations of Title IX.
-Chris can also receive a complaint of a violation of Title IX from any member of the Augustana community.
+Chris Beyer is primarily responsible for organizing student training required under Title IX.
+He can also receive a complaint of a violation of Title IX from any member of the Augustana community.

-A person may also file a complaint with the Department of Education’s Office for Civil Rights regarding an alleged violation of Title IX by calling 1-800-421-3481 or visiting www2.ed.gov/about/offices/list/ocr/complaintintro.html.
+A person may also file a complaint online with the Department of Education’s Office for Civil Rights regarding an alleged violation of Title IX or by calling 1-800-421-3481.

 Individuals who feel they have been victims of sexual misconduct may require time and support in reaching the decision as to whether to make formal complaints.
 There are confidential resources on campus and in the community available to individuals who do not wish to make a formal report to campus authorities or who wish to speak with a confidential resource in addition to making a formal report.
 Information disclosed to a confidential resource will not be shared with other individuals.
 These resources generally only report to the College the fact that an incident occurred without revealing any personally identifying information.
 This also means that disclosures to a confidential resource will not result in a College investigation into an incident.
 These confidential resources include:

-Counselors at Counseling Service can provide emotional and medical support in a safe and confidential space.
-They are not required to disclose your identifying information as they have professional obligations to maintain the confidentiality of their clients.
-They can also help you think through your options for filing a formal report.
+Counseling Services can provide emotional and medical support in a safe and confidential space.
+Counselors are not required to disclose identifying information as they have professional obligations to maintain the confidentiality of their clients.
+They also can help you think through your options for filing a formal report.